You’ve been thinking about potty training and wondering if there are tips to make potty training easier. There is!

 - #5.
 Tell him, “You may NOT pee or poop anywhere other than the potty!”

 Don’t stop or give up because he had one great day, then spent all the next day peeing all over the place.
-Trust the science and do the work, because yes, great parenting is actual-real-deal work.
+Trust the science and do the work.

 My kids and I have always been successful because they obey.
 First-time obedience is a training priority from day one, and everyone in our home is blessed because of it.